Submarine Cable Frequently Asked Questions

 Do the cables actually lie on the bottom of the ocean floor?

 Yes, cables go all the way down.
 Nearer to the shore cables are buried under the seabed for protection, which explains why you don’t see cables when you go the beach, but in the deep sea they are laid directly on the ocean floor.

 Of course, considerable care is taken to ensure cables follow the safest path to avoid fault zones, fishing zones, anchoring areas, and other dangers.
 To reduce inadvertent damage, the undersea cable industry also spends a lot of time educating other marine industries on the location of cables.

 How many kilometers of cable are there?

-As of 2020, we believe there are over 1.2 million kilometers of submarine cables in service globally.
+As of early 2023, we believe there are nearly 1.4 million kilometers of submarine cables in service globally.

 Some cables are quite short, like the 131 kilometer CeltixConnect cable between Ireland the United Kingdom.
 In contrast, others are incredibly long, such as the 20,000 kilometer Asia America Gateway cable.